ave-llan/linux-server-setup/how-to/update-packages.md

     ```
     sudo apt-get dist-upgrade
     ```
-    In addition to performing the functions of `apt-get upgrade`, `apt-get dist-upgrade`will intelligently attempt to upgrade the most important packages at the expense of less important ones.
+    In addition to performing the function of `apt-get upgrade`, `apt-get dist-upgrade`will intelligently attempt to upgrade the most important packages at the expense of less important ones.

 3. Remove packages which are no longer needed.